REbuild

 Interpreting safety and improvement language without internalizing blame

-Recognizing how responsibility is distributed — and shifted — within systems
+Recognizing how responsibility is distributed — and redirected — within systems

-This program is educational in nature and does not require prior quality experience.
+This program is educational in nature.

-In-House Legal Nurse Consultant Preparation
+In-House Legal Nurse Consultant Preparation: Systems Insight

-This offering focuses on:
+It focuses on:

-How in-house legal teams function within healthcare organizations
+How in-house legal and risk teams function

 The role of nursing expertise in internal legal contexts